sedexdev/header_spy/README.md

 Similarly, sending the result of a single header search to <code>stdout</code> will show both domains that **do** contain the header ([+]) and those that **don't** contain the header ([-]).
-When sending the results of a single header search to a file, only those domains that don't have the given header are written.
+When sending the results of a single header search to a file, only those domains that **don't have the given header are written**.

-Verbose content is displayed by default when searching for the presence of a single HTTP header using the
+No verbose content is displayed when searching for the presence of a single HTTP header using the <code>-u</code> switch
-<code>-u</code> switch

 # License